The ultimate guide on how to clean a bong

 How To Clean A Bong

-If you’ve gone to all the trouble of getting some righteously dank weed, it’s just not right to smoke it through a nasty bong.
+If you’ve gone to all the trouble of getting some righteously dank weed, smoking it through a nasty bong isn’t only inappropriate, but borderline disrespectful.
 You can probably recall a couple times when someone’s dirty piece almost ruined your enjoyment of what, otherwise, would have been a tasty bowl.
-That’s why you need to know how to clean a bong and how to clean a glass bong specifically—it’s not that hard.
+That’s why you need to know how to clean a bong and how to clean a glass bong specifically.
+And the good news is, it’s not that hard.

 (Note: commercial cleaning liquids are available, but in our experience, the methods below work just as well.)